 In February 2017, the Company sold 42,845 shares under the ESPP.
 The shares were purchased at a purchase price of \$8.77 per share with proceeds to the Company of approximately \$0.4 million.

-Offerings of Common Stock and Warrants
+Issuance of Common Stock for Services